Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Penn State and its opponents have gone over the current 46-point total in four of 10 games (40%) this season.
+- Penn State and its opponents have gone over the current 46.5-point total in four of 10 games (40%) this season.

-- The combined points per game average of the two teams, 49, is 3.0 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 49, is 2.5 points more than Saturday's over/under.

-- The 39.8 combined points per game that these two squads have allowed this season are 6.2 fewer than the 46 total in this contest.
+- The 39.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 46.5 over/under in this contest.

-- The average total in Nittany Lions games this season is 52.0, 6.0 points more than Saturday's over/under of 46.
+- The average total in Nittany Lions games this season is 52, 5.5 points more than Saturday's total of 46.5.

-- The 46.7 PPG average total in Scarlet Knights games this season is 0.7 points more than this game's over/under.
+- In 2021, games involving the Scarlet Knights have averaged a total of 46.7 points, 0.2 more than the set over/under in this contest.

 Penn State Stats and Trends